 photo CrEdit: Karen Bouchard photo CrEdit: Thierry Rodon photo CrEdit: Thierry Rodon photo CrEdit: Thierry Rodon

 The Arctic has long experienced boom and bust cycles in the extractive industries.
 Whether there is no more ore or prices are low, all mines eventually close, leaving behind them environmental, social and cultural, tangible and intangible footprints.
 Faced with this, communities have had to manage the legacies of extraction, whether it is environmental remediation, economic diversification, or tourism development.
 This doctoral summer school focuses on the governance of changing mining cities of the Arctic and will bring together 25 Scandinavian and Canadian researchers and students for 10 days.
 Students will visit the cities of Schefferville, Fermont and Labrador City and meet with various stakeholders in the mining sector.
-This seminar is being conducted in collaboration with the REXSAC network, a Nordic Fennoscandian centre of excellence funded by NordForsk on resource extraction and sustainable Arctic communities.
+This seminar is being conducted in collaboration with the REXSAC network, a Nordic Fennoscandian centre of excellence funded by NordForsk on resource extraction and sustainable Arctic communities, with funding from the Nordic Council of Ministers.

 - Study the governance issues facing mining cities in northern Quebec